github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 {% ifversion secret-scanning-push-protection-custom-patterns %}

-## Custom patterns
+## Custom pattern support

 You can define custom patterns to identify secrets that are not detected by the default patterns supported by push protection.
-For example, you might have a secret pattern that is internal to your organization.

-{% data reusables.secret-scanning.push-protection-custom-pattern %} For more information, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning)."
+For example, you might have a secret pattern that is internal to your organization. {% data reusables.secret-scanning.push-protection-custom-pattern %} For more information, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning)."

 {% endif %}